A flat-screen TV stand with its own mount is a good choice for many people.

 But, it allows much more flexibility when it comes to perfectly positioning the screen – or even moving it completely.

-Our buying guide for TV stands covers all the options you have when looking for TV furniture, and gives you an overview of the benefits of each type.
+My buying guide for TV stands covers all the options you have when looking for TV furniture and gives you an overview of each type’s benefits.

-But here we will look at TV mount stands and discuss the pros and cons of this type.
+But here, I will look at TV mount stands and discuss the pros and cons of this type.

-TV stands with an attached mount are a relatively new concept in TV furniture, combining the aesthetics of a wall mounted television with the practicality of a glass or wood TV stand.
+TV stands with an attached mount are a relatively new concept in TV furniture.
+They combine the aesthetics of a wall-mounted television with the practicality of a glass or wood TV stand.

-They have brackets which allow you to hang your flat screen TV from a central pole – very similar to attaching the TV to a wall.
+They have brackets that allow you to hang your flat-screen TV from a central pole – very similar to attaching the TV to a wall.

-It is absolutely essential that you ensure a mount TV stand can support the weight of your LED, LCD, OLED or plasma TV.
+You must ensure a mount TV stand can support the weight of your LED or OLED TV.

 You will also need to make sure your TV has the right type of fittings on the back.
 It probably has.

-For example, a VESA200 TV will have 200mm between each of the mounting holes and it is critical the mounting bracket on the TV mount stand is capable of supporting this VESA fitting both horizontally and vertically.
+For example, a VESA200 TV will have 200mm between each of the mounting holes.
+It is critical the mounting bracket on the stand can support this size fitting.